PDConSec/vsc-print/doc/manual.eng.md

 Using the `Colour Scheme` setting you can specify the colour scheme used for syntax colouring.
 Choices are limited to light themes because printers use white paper.

-While it is possible to use a dark theme and just set the back
+If you print the active document and there is a multi-line selection, only the selection is printed.

 ### Type face and size